Skip to main content

 • Ensure you have enough variety in your template library (if the flow requires a 3-way branch but you only have linear corridors, it will fail).

-• Enable Enable Diagnostics to see a step-by-step log of the solver's attempts.
+• Enable Enable Diagnostics in the Generator inspector to see a step-by-step log of the solver's attempts.